-Mike Marvin’s neon nightmare is an 80s nostalgia fever dream with a soundtrack to die for
+Mike Marvin’s neon nightmare is an 80s fever dream with a soundtrack to die for

 High-concept sci-fi, supernatural fantasy, violent vigilante flick, maudlin teen drama, MTV-styled chase movie?
-Despite its hugely derivative nature, it’s hard to pinpoint exactly what 80s cult classic The Wraith is in terms of genre, and in some instances exactly what’s happening, but that’s what makes it so special.
+Despite its hugely derivative nature, it’s hard to pinpoint exactly which genre 80s classic The Wraith belongs to, and in some instances exactly what’s happening, but that’s what makes it so special.
 IMDB labels the film ‘Action, Horror, Romance’, which in itself is an odd definition (of all the genres I eagerly noted during this wildly dissonant movie, horror wasn’t one that exactly sprung to mind save for one particularly brutal but heavily staged flashback).
 Great art allows for an audience to fill in the blanks, to ponder the possibilities and become active beyond the boundaries of a production’s running time.
-The Wraith isn’t great art, but on some level it allows for all those things.
+The Wraith isn’t great art, but you’ll be mulling the finer details, or lack thereof, long after the credits roll.
 Put succinctly, it’s a movie that I’m not going to forget in a hurry, though explaining it is another prospect entirely.

-If someone was to ask me to sum up The Wraith in a convenient soundbite, I’d probably say something along the lines of ‘Mad Max for teenagers’, but I resent those blurby comparisons, and such a description just doesn’t do the movie justice.
-I could just as easily compare it to Rebel Without a Cause, Grease, Close Encounters of the Third Kind, Starman, Savage Streets, and even bullied-teen-overcomes-the-odds movies like The Karate Kid, the latter more a byproduct of the era than anything purposeful (purpose isn’t this movie’s strong point).
-Both High Plains Drifter and Mad Max: The Road Warrior have been cited as major influences by director Mike Marvin for obvious reasons, but there is so much more going on here.
-Come to think of it, I recall few films with so many transparent influences that somehow manage to work in the kitsch, ‘bad movie’ mode.
-It’s a crazy, irresistible matrimony of genres, utterly grounded in convention but toying with so many it manages to be absolutely unique.
+If someone was to ask me to sum up The Wraith in a convenient sound bite, I’d probably say something along the lines of ‘Mad Max for teenagers’, but such a description just doesn’t do it justice.
+I could just as easily compare it to Rebel Without a Cause, Grease, Close Encounters of the Third Kind, Starman, Savage Streets, and even bullied-teen-overcomes-the-odds movies like The Karate Kid.
+Both High Plains Drifter and Mad Max 2: The Road Warrior have been cited as major influences by director Mike Marvin for obvious reasons, but there is so much more going on here.
+In fact, it’s hard to recall another film with so many transparent influences that somehow manages to work in the kitsch, ‘bad movie’ mode.
+It’s a crazy, irresistible matrimony of genres, utterly grounded in convention but toying with so many random tropes it becomes queerly unique.
 Those with a penchant for the garishly absurd are in for a delectable banquet.
 Just be careful not to choke on the bones.

-Whether this is the rose-tinted ravings of an 80s kid is a question that perhaps needs pondering, but having seen this for the first time as an adult there’s no direct nostalgic connection.
-That said, there may as well be.
-This film is everything I remember about the decade, recalling so many era-specific tropes that by the end it felt like I had consumed a marathon of 80s hits in a 93-minute burst of adrenaline that shook me like a Van Halen solo blasting through Marty McFly’s speaker system.
-This is teen wish-fulfilment, sci-fi fantasy, gimmick-laden schlock and exploitation action thriller all rolled into a killer car movie with more than a hint of Knightrider about it.
+Whether this is the rose-tinted ravings of an 80s kid is a question that perhaps needs pondering.
+Having seen The Wraith for the first time as an adult there’s no direct nostalgic connection, but there may as well be.
+The whole experience shook me like a Van Halen solo blasting through Marty McFly’s ludicrously colossal speaker system.
+This is teen wish-fulfilment, sci-fi fantasy, gimmick-laden schlock and exploitation action thriller all rolled into a killer car movie with more than a hint of the Knightrider about it.
 Forget the anonymous beast from Steven Spielberg’s Duel, Christine‘s nefarious Plymouth Fury and Maximum Overdrive‘s myriad of menacing machines, The Wraith‘s super-charged 1982 Dodge PPG M4S Turbo Interceptor is the real killer; a sleek, fuel-injected panther with the ability to vanish at will, one so indestructible anything it hits explodes upon impact.

 Murphy: This kid smashed down a canyon through fire and bustin’ glass.